wanadev/abitbol/doc/class-api.md

 ### Class.$extend(properties)

-Creates a new class that extends the given class.
+Creates a new class that extends the current class.

 ### Class.$class

-The class object for this instance.
+A reference to the current class.

 ### Class.$map